enonic/old-xp-doc/doc/index.rst

 Enonic XP |version| documentation
 =================================

 Congratulations - you've found the official Enonic XP |version| documentation.
-We really hope you like our technology, and use it to build amazing and cool stuff :-).
+We really hope you like our technology, and use it to build amazing things :-).

-We've put together some funky documentation, including for instance the :ref:`api_ref_guide`.
-If you're new to everything however, we recommend starting with the cozy stuff like :ref:`installation` and :ref:`my_first_app`.
+We've put together some funky documentation - we recommend starting with the cozy stuff like :ref:`getting_started_guide` or :ref:`my_first_app`.
+The more saavy will probably enjoy our :ref:`api_ref_guide`.

 Enjoy! - *The Enonic Development Team*